Stoopfeard History, Family Crest & Coats of Arms

 Early History of the Stoopfeard family

-Another 213 words (15 lines of text) covering the years 1238, 1700, 1770 and 1954 are included under the topic Early Stoopfeard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stoopfeard research.
+Another 83 words (6 lines of text) covering the years 1238, 1636, 1675, 1654, 1700, 1770 and 1954 are included under the topic Early Stoopfeard History in all our PDF Extended History products and printed products wherever possible.

 Stoopfeard Spelling Variations